varshithsairaj/attendance-system-with-facial-recognition/README.md

-# attendance-system-with-facial-recognition
-🎓 Smart Attendance System using Real-Time Face Recognition “Unlocking Identity with Just a Glance.”
+🎓 Smart Attendance System using Real-Time Face Recognition - “Unlocking Identity with Just a Glance.”

-I’m thrilled to share the development of an AI-powered Smart Attendance System designed specifically for educational institutions and secure environments.
+I’m thrilled to share the development of an AI-powered Smart Attendance System designed for educational institutions and security environments.

-🔧 Technologies Used
+🔧 Technologies Used:
-Python – Scripting & backend logic
+- Python for scripting & backend logic

-OpenCV + YOLOv3 – Real-time object and face detection
+- OpenCV + YOLOv3 (yolov3.weights, yolov3.cfg, coco.names) for object and face detection

-yolov3.weights, yolov3.cfg, coco.names

-OpenFace – Deep facial embeddings generation
+- OpenFace (nn4.small2.v1.t7) for generating deep facial embeddings

-nn4.small2.v1.t7

-SVM (Support Vector Machine) – Face classification and recognition
+- SVM (Support Vector Machine) for accurate face recognition

-Flask-SocketIO – Real-time event communication
+- Flask-SocketIO for real-time event communication

-MySQL – Persistent storage for student data and attendance logs
+- MySQL for storing student details and attendance logs

-Pickle – Model serialization
+- Pickle (embeddings.pickle, le.pickle, recognizer.pickle) for model serialization

-embeddings.pickle, le.pickle, recognizer.pickle

-Imutils – Efficient video frame preprocessing
+- Imutils for efficient frame processing

-🧠 Core Features
+ ## 🧠 Core Features

-✅ Face Registration – Capture 81 high-quality face images per student via webcam ✅ Real-Time Recognition – Detects faces using YOLOv3 and recognizes them using OpenFace + SVM ✅ Automated Attendance – Marks attendance in the database when confidence score exceeds 60% ✅ Live Updates – Real-time logs, alerts, and events through Flask-SocketIO ✅ Smart Summary – Maintains stats like total days present, attendance percentage, and logs ✅ Model Retraining – Automatically retrains SVM model on every new face registration
+- ✅ **Face Registration**: Capture 81 high-quality face images per student through webcam
+- ✅ **Real-Time Recognition**: Detects faces using YOLOv3 and recognizes them with OpenFace + SVM
+- ✅ **Automated Attendance**: Marks attendance in the DB if recognition confidence > 60%
+- ✅ **Live Updates**: Uses Flask-SocketIO to send logs, alerts, and attendance events in real time
+- ✅ **Smart Summary**: Maintains daily presence stats, percentages, and history
+- ✅ **Model Retraining**: Automatically retrains SVM when new faces are registered

-📂 Database Integration (MySQL)
+📂 Database Integration (MySql):
-Student Table: Name, Roll Number, Registration info
+Student info: Name, Roll No, Registration

-Attendance Table: Timestamped records per session
+Attendance: Timestamped records

-Summary Table: Daily presence logs, calculated percentages
+Summary Table: Days present, percentage stats

-💡 Why It Matters
+💡 Why It Matters:
-Manual attendance systems are time-consuming and error-prone.
-This AI-powered system blends Computer Vision, Machine Learning, and Real-Time Communication to deliver a scalable, secure, and automated solution — ideal for modern educational campuses and institutions looking to embrace smart technologies.
+ Manual attendance is time-consuming and error-prone.
+This system combines Computer Vision, ML, and Real-Time Communication to create a secure, efficient, and scalable attendance and surveillance solution — ideal for educational institutes and smart campuses.